-CCBF has a minimum staffing requirement.
+VCF has a minimum staffing requirement.
 In the event a mandatory post is vacant for whatever reason, that post is filled with overtime staff or staff redirected from non-mandatory posts.
-When it was necessary to close a post(s) due to insufficient staffing, the decision was approved by the Warden or Captain.
+When it was necessary to close a post(s) due to insufficient staffing, the Warden approved the decision.

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
 14, C, mandates that intermediate level or higher-level supervisors conduct and document unannounced rounds on all shifts.
 These rounds are documented on the Shift Report, including the date, time and person's name who made the rounds.
 In additional the ADOC Form 454-G, Log of Unannounced Rounds, is required to be completed for each shift and submitted to the IPCM.
 This report documents the required unannounced rounds and the PREA Hotline check conducted once per shift.
-The Auditor reviewed ten of these reports through the document reviewprocess.
-The Auditor also reviewed the Shift reports and noted consistent entries by supervisors on all shifts.
+The Auditor reviewed ten of these reports through the document review process.
+The Auditor also reviewed the shift reports and noted consistent entries by supervisors on all shifts.